Palliative Care Services

 We provide spiritual care to patients and families working with the patient’s faith community, if appropriate.

 This therapy uses music experiences to address a range of issues related to illness and treatment such as pain, nausea, depression and stress.

 Shiatsu therapy is based on traditional Chinese medicine that focuses on treating the patient’s bio-energetic system with finger and hand pressure to the body’s energy channels.
 Shiatsu enhances the ability of the body, mind and spirit to care for itself.

 Art therapy provides emotional support to patients and families using art media, images and the creative art process.

 Led by trained professionals, our support groups offer patients and families emotional support, education and a chance to meet others with similar issues.
 A cancer diagnosis and its treatment can be overwhelming.
 Usually patients and family members have many questions and concerns about the disease and the treatment.

-The Pain & Supportive Care Program at the Joan Karnell Cancer Center helps patients and family members deal with the physical and emotional distress caused by the cancer diagnosis and treatment.
-The less distress patients have, the more energy they can direct
+The Palliative Care Program at the Joan Karnell Cancer Center helps patients and family members deal with the physical and emotional distress caused by the cancer diagnosis and treatment.
+The less distress patients have, the more energy they can direct toward recovery.